Fesothe/Fesothe/README.md

 I'm A Fustachioed Furbrained Oddity!

 <p>I'm the CEO of FurShows(startup) and other organisations I'm setting up,</p>
-<p>and I am developing code, micros, and programs to support them.</p>
+<p>and I'm developing code, micros, and programs to support them.</p>

 <!--
 **Fesothe/Fesothe** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.